1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••|•••8•••index

 Transcendental Étude No. 10 in F Minor | Franz Liszt (4:55)

 Fréderic Chopin (1810-49) was born near Warsaw to a French father and Polish mother.
 A child virtuoso, he performed and composed from the age of seven.
-At sixteen he entered the Warsaw Conservatory to study composition.
-After a number of years of successful composing and performing, Chopin moved to Paris in 1831 where he mingled with Berlioz, Liszt, Mendelssohn and other Romantic composers.
-Chopin and Liszt were friends: occasionally playing together and performing one another's compositions.
+At sixteen, he entered the Warsaw Conservatory to study composition.
+After a few years of success as a composer and performer in Warsaw, Chopin moved to Paris in 1831, where he mingled with Berlioz, Liszt, Mendelssohn, and other Romantic composers.
+Chopin and Liszt were friends, occasionally playing together and performing one another's compositions.

 Chopin Autograph (1835) | Dabrowski's Mazurka chorus with harmony, a souvenir autograph for Konstanty Mlokosiewicz. | Fryderyk Chopin Institute